mattthw/matlab-project/Part1_README.txt

      recorded the resulting x, error from LU decomposition, error from householder reflections, error for givens rotations, and the error from Px-b.
 I have attached this portion to the written section for part 1.

-1(e)I plotted the errors as a line graph and attached the chart with the errors for each function.
+1(e)I plotted the errors as a line graph and attached the chart with the errors for each function as a pdf called
+    part1errors.

 1(f)The written portion for part 1 contains both part 1d and 1f.